OCBC Bank: History

+Founding and early years

-On 31 October 1932, three banks – Chinese Commercial Bank (1912), Ho Hong Bank (1917), and Oversea-Chinese Bank (1919), merged to form Oversea-Chinese Banking Corporation under the leadership of Hoklos Tan Ean Kiam and Lee Kong Chian.
-In the subsequent decades, the bank expanded its operations and became the largest bank in South East Asia.
+On 31 October 1932, three banks – Chinese Commercial Bank (1912), Ho Hong Bank (1917), and Oversea-Chinese Bank (1919) – merged and consolidated their strengths to form Oversea-Chinese Banking Corporation under the leadership of Hoklos Tan Ean Kiam (co-founder and managing director of Oversea-Chinese Bank) and Lee Kong Chian, who was then vice-chairman of Chinese Commercial Bank.
+Lee played a central role in leading the amalgamation and is affectionately known today as the "founding father" of OCBC Bank.
+When OCBC began operation in February 1933, it was already one of the strongest local banks in the Straits Settlements.

 In 1942 during World War II, all the local banks in Singapore closed briefly during the early days of the Japanese Occupation.
 By April 1942 most banks, including OCBC, had resumed normal operations.
 In Indonesia, the Japanese occupation authorities closed OCBC's branches in Sumatra.
 During the war, the bank moved its head office to Bombay, India and only re-registered back in Singapore after the war ended.
 OCBC's branch in Xiamen survived the war and in the 1950s, OCBC was one of only four foreign banks to have branches in China.

+Post-war expansion and operations

 After the war, OCBC re-established its branches in Jambi, Jakarta, and Surabaya.
 However, the 1963 conflict between Indonesia and Malaysia (which then included Singapore) resulted in the closure of OCBC's branches there.
 That same year the revolutionary government in Burma nationalized OCBC's two branches there, which became People's Bank No. 14.

 The bank was criticized for not expanding fast enough to meet the needs of the post-war Chinese business community, especially in the smaller towns of Malaya.
+One of the critics was Tan Sri Khoo Teck Puat (then deputy general manager) who resigned in 1959 after failing to be appointed to the bank’s board of directors, and subsequently set up Malayan Banking in Kuala Lumpur in 1960 with 80 former OCBC staff.

+Growth in Singapore

-One of the critics was Tan Sri Khoo Teck Puat, who subsequently resigned to set up Malayan Banking.
-By 1970, OCBC's total assets exceeded 1 billion SGD, making OCBC the largest financial institution with the biggest deposit base in Singapore.
+By 1970, OCBC's total assets exceeded S$1 billion, making OCBC the largest financial institution with the biggest deposit base in Singapore.
+By the end of 1981, OCBC’s total assets had grown to over S$7 billion.

-In 1972, OCBC acquired Four Seas Communications Bank, the oldest surviving Chinese bank in Singapore.
+In December 1972, OCBC acquired Four Seas Communications Bank, the oldest surviving Chinese bank in Singapore.
 The bank had been founded in 1906 as the Sze Hai Tong Bank and its founders had targeted the Teochew community.
+In 1976, the landmark OCBC Centre, designed by renowned American architect I. M. Pei, was completed and serves as OCBC's current headquarters.
 On 9 May 1989, OCBC took on a new corporate identity by changing its logo and its name to OCBC Bank.

-The bank had branches in Hong Kong and in Bangkok, where it had become the first Chinese bank there when it opened its branch in 1909.